Wiesenwischer/ddd-refactoring/index.md

 #### DOMAIN DRIVEN DESIGN
 # Refactoring towards a cohesive domain model
 These pages a still under construction.
-I am working hard on this workshop currently, so stay tuned.
+I am working on this workshop currently, so stay tuned.

 Current work in progress:
 - Preparing the inital solution for the exercises
-- Writing some background Information
+- Writing some background information about this workshop
-- Providing Pages in englisch and german Language
+- Providing pages in englisch and german Language

 ## Background Information